fullmetalbrackets/blog/src/content/blog/watchtower-notifications.md

 ## Notifications via Pushover (or other methods)

-Watchtower has the <a href="https://github.com/containrrr/shoutrrr" target="_blank">Shoutrrr</a> libraries built-in to send notifications through several services (Discord, Telegram, Pushover, Pushbullet, Gotify just to name a few) or email (if you have SMTP set up on your server) without needing to run another container.
-Each service has a specific syntax to use it, and you'll need API keys or login info for the service you'll be using, so <a href="https://containrrr.dev/shoutrrr/v0.8/services/overview" target="_blank">check the documentation here</a> for details.
+Watchtower has the <a href="https://github.com/containrrr/shoutrrr" target="_blank" data-umami-event="watchtower-notifications-shoutrrr-gh">Shoutrrr</a> libraries built-in to send notifications through several services (Discord, Telegram, Pushover, Pushbullet, Gotify just to name a few) or email (if you have SMTP set up on your server) without needing to run another container.
+Each service has a specific syntax to use it, and you'll need API keys or login info for the service you'll be using, so <a href="https://containrrr.dev/shoutrrr/v0.8/services/overview" target="_blank" data-umami-event="watchtower-notifications-shoutrrr-docs-services">check the documentation here</a> for details.

 In my case, I use Pushover to notification to my phone, but that's just my preference -- there's many others, again just check the documentation for a full list.
 In case you want to use Pushover too, here's a quick how-to on setting it up.

-1. Go to <a href="https://pushover.net" target="_blank">the Pushover website</a> and create a free account.
+1. Go to <a href="https://pushover.net" target="_blank" data-umami-event="watchtower-notifications-pushover">the Pushover website</a> and create a free account.

 2. Once you're logged in and on the main page, you'll see your **User Key** on the right.
 You'll need this to set up notifications in Watchtower.